djkez/Fama-French-Factor-Graphs/README.md

 (Date formatted as YYYY-MM.)

-Using the merged file in the app
+# Using the merged file in the app

+**Do not tick ‘In percent’.
+Leave returns in decimal form.**

 In Factor Graphs, load Merged.FF.Factors.Plus.Momentum.csv when you want momentum included.
 **If charts look wrong, recheck that the inputs were downloaded without ‘In percent’.**